 In 2020, the Harold W. McGraw, Jr. Family Foundation announced the University of Pennsylvania Graduate School of Education (Penn GSE) as the new home for the Prize.
 Through this collaboration, the Prize is creating a yearlong programming series to share ideas and insights from McGraw Prize winners with educators around the globe, led by Penn GSE’s center for global education innovation, Catalyst @ Penn GSE.

 The Harold W. McGraw, Jr. Family Foundation, established by Harold W. McGraw, Jr., is a not-for-profit private foundation whose primary mission is focused on education, youth services, community health, and medical research.

-The McGraw Prize is based at the University of Pennsylvania Graduate School of Education, one of the nation’s premier research education schools and is currently ranked #2 in the nation by U.S. News & World Report.
-Penn GSE is notably entrepreneurial, launching innovative degree programs for practicing professionals and unique partnerships with local educators, and the first-ever business plan competition devoted exclusively to educational products and programs.
+Penn GSE is one of the nation’s premier research education schools and is consistently ranked among the top graduate schools of education in the nation by U.S. News & World Report.
+No other education school enjoys a university environment as supportive of practical knowledge-building as the Ivy League’s University of Pennsylvania.
+The School is notably entrepreneurial, launching innovative degree programs for practicing professionals and unique partnerships with local educators, and the first-ever business plan competition devoted exclusively to educational products and programs.